What is Employee Net Promoter Score?

 What’s a Good Employee Net Promoter Score?

-The more favorable and engaged your employees are, the better will the score be.
+The simple rule is this: the more favorable and engaged your employees are, the higher your eNPS will be.
+But what counts as “good”?

 eNPS Survey Questions